 As purple is the complementary colour of yellow it helps to darken it down and produce a shadow that still has colour in it.

-I then refine the edges of the building and add detail using a mix of Cobalt blue and white.
+I then refine the building’s edges and add detail using a mix of Cobalt Blue and white.

 I also vary the direction of the brushstrokes to add interest.

 The impressionist painting at the end of Part 2.

 Make sure to subscribe (it’s free) to keep updated; you’ll get email updates when the next video is posted.